‘The Worst End’. That is how national daily Página 12 described President Fernando de la Rúa’s resignation on 20th December 2001.

 “It seemed like something was going to happen,” says Damián Neustadt, at the time a 25-year-old freelance photographer living in Caballito.

 Like many in Argentina, on the morning of the 20th, Nuestadt woke up expectant.
 In Buenos Aires, the unprecedented protests of the previous night had unleashed a new social force, as exciting as it was unpredictable.
-With the cry of “El pueblo, unido, jamas será vencido” (The people, united, will not be beaten) at doors of the Casa Rosada, the public had defied the state of emergency and forced Economy Minister Domingo Cavallo, the architect of convertibility and the corralito, to resign.
+With the cry of “El pueblo, unido, jamas será vencido” (The people, united, will not be beaten) at doors of the Casa Rosada, the public had defied the president’s curfew and forced Economy Minister Domingo Cavallo, the architect of convertibility and the corralito, to resign.

 At the same time, the aggressive police response, using rubber bullets and tear gases to clear Plaza de Mayo in the early hours of the morning, had left an air of tension as the new day began.